CpaterCodes/Pentameter/README.md

 I would like to be informed of an error if the angle equals or falls below 0.
 [progress: pending]
 ```
+## Installation

+1. Fork and clone this repo

+2. Run 'composer install'

+## Testing

+1. Run "php -S localhost:8000" in the project root to start a server instance

+2. Run "behat-bin/behat" to ensure that all tests are passing

+3. Feel free to play with the tool yourself!

+## Bugs of note

+- On first startup, page will throw errors as relevant $_POST array keys are
+undefined.
+The page otherwise functions once a 'submit' action is performed.
+Currently awaiting a fix.